T1t4n25/Robotics-course/README.md

 ### Goal: Create a full robotics pipeline in simulation, then optionally extend to a physical robot arm.

 ---
+- Become proficient in the **Linux command line**, managing files, processes, and network settings.

+- Master the fundamentals of **ROS 2**, including the core **node-topic-message architecture**.

+- Create and simulate robots in 3D environments using **Gazebo** and model them with **URDF**.

+- Utilize advanced ROS 2 features like **services** and **custom messages** for complex, reusable robot actions.

+- Develop a full software pipeline in Python to programmatically control a robot arm in simulation.

+- Build and demonstrate a complete **robot arm project**, with the option to bridge the simulation code to physical hardware.
 ### **Module 1: Linux Fundamentals (4 Sessions)**